 The Mini’s low price and abundance of personality served it well because it was also flawed.
 Aside from the aforementioned fragile synchros, road spray could soak the front-mounted ignition coil and spark plugs, stalling the engine.
-On early cars, the body sills allowed substantial water infiltration, which required an costly last-minute redesign of the entire floorpan.
+On early cars, the body sills allowed substantial water infiltration, which required a costly last-minute redesign of the entire floorpan.
 Some of those problems were eventually addressed, but others, including high noise levels, rapid tire wear, and a choppy ride, remained endemic.

 Despite its many positive attributes, the Mini’s early sales were not sensational.
 It was embraced by journalists, cash-strapped young people, and fashion-conscious urbanites, but working-class Britons were more skeptical.
-The typical British car buyer did not have quite the same expectations of automotive size and prestige as his or her American counterpart, but the Mini was fully 16.5 inches (42 cm) shorter than the smallest contemporary Austin and its adorable appearance was the antithesis of the Detroit-influenced English Fords and Vauxhalls of the time, giving a faintly comical air.
+The typical British car buyer did not have quite the same expectations of automotive size and prestige as did his or her American counterpart, but the Mini was fully 16.5 inches (42 cm) shorter than the smallest contemporary Austin, and its adorable appearance was the antithesis of the Detroit-influenced English Fords and Vauxhalls of the time, giving a faintly comical air.
 It was definitely not for every taste.

 THE MINI EXPANDS